Where are the red light cameras located?

 What if I am not the driver/owner of the vehicle at the time of the violation?

 You may submit a Declaration of Non-liability (click herefor a downloadable PDF) if you are in the business of renting or leasing vehicles or if the vehicle was sold or reported stolen at the time of the violation.
 You may submit a sworn statement to that effect to the administrative adjudication hearing officer to rebut the presumption that you were driving the vehicle at the time of the violation.
 Using the envelope provided with the Violation, complete and mail a notarized Declaration to:

 Mesa AZ 85201

 What happens if I ignore the Notice of Violation?

 Failure to pay the civil penalty or to contest liability by the due date on the Notice is an admission of liability, and failure to appear at an administrative adjudication hearing after having requested a hearing is an admission of liability and constitutes a waiver of the right to appeal.
 Failure to pay the civil penalty by the due date on the Notice of Violation shall result in the imposition of a late-payment fee of $25.
-If the second notice remains unpaid, collections proceedings and entry of a judgment against you may proceed.
-It may result in the County Tax Assessor-Collector refusing to register the vehicle alleged to have been in violation of the ordinance.
+If the second notice remains unpaid, collections proceedings may continue.

 Will I receive any points on my driving record for this violation?